Daily VideoSeptember 7, 2021

-Today’s Daily News Story comes from the PBS NewsHour article 9/11 to now: Ways we have changed.
+Read the article 9/11 to now: Ways we have changed along with the summary below.
+Then answer the questions.
 You may wish to assign different sections of the article to different groups of students and have the groups report back as a class.
-Watch the first few minutes of President Donald Trump’s speech at the Pentagon or whatever time allows.

-- Many changes have occurred in U.S. domestic and foreign policy after 9/11.
-Air travel changed after 9/11, including Congress federalizing airport security by passing Aviation and Transportation Security Act, which created the Transportation Security Administration (TSA).
+- Many changes have occurred in U.S. domestic and foreign policy after 9/11, including air travel, with Congress federalizing airport security through the passage of the Aviation and Transportation Security Act, which created the Transportation Security Administration (TSA).
 Before 9/11, security had been handled by airports, which outsourced the work to private security companies.

 - More than 260 government agencies were created or reorganized after 9/11.
-The Patriot Act and 48 bills were signed into law, many of them related to counterterorrism work.
+The Patriot Act and 48 bills were signed into law, many of them related to counterterrorism work.

-- The U.S. entered the longest war in our country’s history in Afghanistan after the attacks on 9/11 which continues to this day.
-The terrorist organization, al-Qaeda, led by Osama bin Laden planned the attacks from Afghanistan with the support of that country’s totalitarian regime.
+- The U.S. entered the longest war in our country’s history when it invaded and occupied Afghanistan after the attacks on 9/11.
+The U.S. withdrew 20 years later, on August 31, 2021.
+The terrorist organization, al-Qaeda, led by Osama bin Laden from Saudi Arabia, planned the attacks from Afghanistan with the support of that country’s totalitarian regime.

 - What do you know about the attacks on September 11, 2001?